oemof/oemof-thermal/docs/concentrating_solar_power.rst

 Usage
 _____

-It is possible to use the precalculation function to calculate the values :math:`\dot Q_{coll}`, :math:`\eta_C` and :math:`E_{coll}`.
-Or it is possible to use the ParabolicTroughCollector facade to model a collector with further losses (e.g. in pipes or pumps) and the electrical consumption of pipes.
+It is possible to use the precalculation function as stand-alone function to calculate the collector values :math:`\dot Q_{coll}`, :math:`\eta_C` and :math:`E_{coll}`.
+Or it is possible to use the ParabolicTroughCollector facade to model a collector with further losses (e.g. in pipes or pumps) and the electrical consumption of pipes within a single step.
 Please note: As the unit of the input irradiance is given as power per area, the outputs :math:`\dot Q_{coll}` and :math:`E_{coll}` are given in the same unit.
-If this values should be used in an oemof source, the unit of the nominal value must be an area too.
+If these values are used in an oemof source, the unit of the nominal value must be an area too.

-precalculation function
+Precalculation function
 ^^^^^^^^^^^^^^^^^^^^^^^

 Please see the :ref:`api of the concentrating_solar_power module <api_label>`